 Relaxed and flexible wrists allow you to translate the weight of your arm into energy to play.
 Gravity is your friend here, so rather than keeping your wrist locked, keep it loose.
 It creates a more natural movement that will make your playing smoother, with greater dynamic range.

-Stiff wrist and forearms
+Common mistake: stiff wrist and forearms

 It’s worth mentioning twice how important it is to allowing energy to flow along your forearms and wrist to your fingers.
 Stiff wrists and forearms take away your control over the sound and cause pain or even lead to injuries if it develops into a habit.
 Relax the wrist, use gravity to your advantage and imagine how your hands and arms would fall down through the keyboard if it wasn’t there.